Sarvabhouma: Cast

+Production

+The film was launched at Someshwara Temple at Ulsoor.
+The film saw Shivarajkumar playing the dual roles of father and son for the first time.
+This was Madhu's 62nd film as dialogue writer.
+According to the film's director Sukadhare, the film spoke about "the life of soldiers of pre independence time".

 Soundtrack

 All songs were written and composed by Hamsalekha.

 Critical reception

 The Hindu wrote "Some jingoism and lot of yarns".
 However Sify praised the director that he "has handled the story with all seriousness".